 The Society has elected to adopt Accounting Standards Codification (ASC) 958 Not-for-Profit Entities (formerly Statement of Financial Accounting Standards (SFAS) No. 117, Financial Statements of Not-for-Profit Organizations).
 Under FASB ASC 958-205, the Society is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets, and permanently restricted net assets.
 Permanently restricted net assets contain donor-imposed restrictions that require that contributed funds be maintained by the Society in perpetuity.
-The Society has no permanently restricted net assets as of December 31, 2010 and 2009.
-Temporarily restricted net assets as of time or specified purposes.
-The Society has no temporarily restricted net assets as of December 31, 2010 and 2009.
+The Society has no permanently restricted net assets as of December 31, 2011 and 2010.
+Temporarily restricted net assets contain donor-imposed use limits on contributed funds that relate to specific periods of time or specified purposes.
+The Society has no temporarily restricted net assets as of December 31, 2011 and 2010.
 Unrestricted net assets are funds received that do not include any restriction as to the use by the donor.
 The Society's Board may subsequently designate unrestricted net assets for a specified purpose.